 Think of weights as volume knobs — they control how much the neuron “cares” about each input.
 A large positive weight amplifies the signal; a negative weight inverts it; zero means the neuron ignores that input entirely.

-In a real neural network: GPT-4 is estimated to have ~1.8 trillion weights across its network.
-Each weight was learned during training by processing billions of text examples.
+In a real neural network: today's frontier models are estimated to have on the order of a trillion or more weights (exact figures are no longer disclosed — GPT-4 was famously rumored at ~1.8T back in 2023).
+Each weight was learned during training by processing trillions of text tokens.
 This single neuron demonstrates the fundamental building block that, when combined in layers of millions, gives rise to language understanding.